Copyright © 2013 W3C® (MIT, ERCIM, Keio, Beihang), All Rights Reserved. W3C liability, trademark and document use rules apply.

 an ID typed attribute can be used to uniquely identify its element.
 In

-HTML all ID attributes are named id
+HTML all ID attributes are named id; XML applications may

 name ID attributes differently, but the same restriction applies.
 Which